bida22-038/pivotdash-smme-executive/README.md

-# PivotDash SMME | Executive Intelligence MVP
+# PivotDash MVP 1 for SMME Executive Intelligence

 **PivotDash** aims to be a high-performance analytics engine designed for SMME Sales Executives who need instant insights without the complexity of Power BI.